golemfactory/golem-usecases/README.md

 There are three distinct parts of the task:

  1. Training part: it is done inside docker container, on provider's machine.
 Main script: `provider_main.py`.
 The code for that is under `mlpoc/resources/impl/`.
 To understand this part, you don't need any knowledge about other parts, only how the algorithm of verification works.
- The code is put under `$RESOURCES_DIR/code`, data - under `$RESOURCES_DIR/data`.
-Then paths are added to python syspath and code is executed.
+ Inside docker container, code for training the network is put under `$RESOURCES_DIR/code`, data - under `$RESOURCES_DIR/data`.
  Since currently only the basic verification algorithm is implemented - with black box on the requestors machine - provider needs a way of communicating with requestor.
 It is done by messages - outcoming messages files are placed under `$MESSAGE_OUT_DIR` and incoming are read from `$MESSAGE_IN_DIR`.
  2. Parameters search part: it is done inside docker container, but this time on the requestor's machine.
 Main script: `docker_spearmint.py`.
 Although it could be in principle done on the provider's machine as well (since `spearmint` can be quite resources-heave), it is not clear what are the dangers of that (colluding problem).
 The main script waits for a special signal file - when it is found, it runs an appropriate shell command to run `spearmint-lite` update and then deletes the signal file.
  Signal files are not managed by any message framework, because it is only implemented for `DockerJob` and not for `LocalComputer`.
  The code for this part is also found in the `spearmint_utils.py` file - there are all functions for creating signals, reading results, updating config file etc.
  3. Verification part: it is done inside docker container on the requestor's machine.
 Main script: `requestor_verification.py`.
-It is run after getting results from training - the before- and after- (`.begin` and `end`) files are placed under "$RESOURCES_DIR/checkpoints" (code - as before - under `$RESOURCES_DIR/code`, data under `$RESOURCES_DIR/data`).
+It is run after getting results from training.
+Checkpoint files for verification are placed under "$RESOURCES_DIR/checkpoints" (code - as before - under `$RESOURCES_DIR/code`, data under `$RESOURCES_DIR/data`).

-### Workflow
+### Full workflow

 The workflow of the task:
+ 1. `golemcli` is started, then after some core-level stuff `MLPOCTaskBuilder` is created and feeded with dictionary containing data from `ml.json` input file.
+ 2. `MLPOCTaskBuilder` builds `MLPOCTaskDefinition`, constructing `MLPOCTaskOptions`, casting types etc (in `build_full_definition`).
- 1. `MLPOCTaskDefinition` is constructed, method `add_to_resources` is called on it - and temporary directories structure is created (eg `code`, `data` files are linked or copied in appropriate places).
+ 1. After `MLPOCTaskDefinition` is constructed, its method `add_to_resources` is called - temporary directories structure for task execution is created (eg `code`, `data` files are linked or copied in appropriate places).
  2. `MLPOCTask` is constructed, taks variables are set.
  3. `MLPOCTask` method `initialize()` is called, `LocalComputer` with `spearmint` image is constructed, directory structure is crated, along with `config.cfg` file specifying parameters space to be searched (types and sizes of variables), and then `LocalComputer` is started.
  4. `MLPOCTask` is waiting for `query_additional_data` queries.
  5. If it gets one, it updates `spearmint` state, by using signal file - `spearmint` then adds a new row to the list of suggestions of next points.
  6. `MLPOCTask` gets this new suggestion, constructs `"network_configuration"` dict entry in `extra_data`, which is a list in form of `[(variable_name, variable_value)]` and sends it to the provider - it is then saved in the `params.py`.
- 7. Provider starts working - `ModelRunner` is constructed and run - every epoch, it calls `box_callback` to check if he should save the dump of the current state transition.
+ 7. **START** Provider starts working - `ModelRunner` is constructed and run - every epoch, it calls `box_callback` to check if he should save the dump of the current state transition.
  8. `box_callback` saves a message - the question to the requestor - in the `$MESSAGES_OUT_DIR` directory, then it is actively waiting for response (a message in the `$MESSAGES_IN_DIR`).
  9. In the meantime, `TaskServer` (on the providers side) is running in the loop, calling `sync_network` periodically.
 Inside, it calls `check_for_new_messages` on `TaskComputer`, which then calls it on all `DockerTaskThreads` in the current computations list, which then reads messages from `$MESSAGES_OUT_DIR`, packs them into structures and returns to `TaskServer`.
  `TaskServer` then collects all the messages from all current computations, packs them into `MessageProvToReqSubtask` and sends by appropriate `TaskSession`s to  TaskSessions of requestors.